2XL/hwPython/interviews/README.md

 4. a time when you sacrificed short term goals for long term success -> your ownership of a problem
 5. what's your most successful project? -> your standards, following updates
 6. tell me about a time when you were wrong -> admit & grow from that experience - delivering results - why u get ask?
-7. tell me the thought deadline you meet -> inspite the struggles - > deliver results
+7. tell me the thought deadline you meet -> in-spite the struggles - > deliver results
 8. disagreement with your boss -> held your backbone -> I was not necessarily the right person -> interpersonal kill
 9. tell me about a conflict with a colleague -> earn trust
 10. what's the most challenging project you've worked on? -> your most successful story